Michael-Dyq/NLP-demo-template/backend/README.md

 ## Step 2: Figure out the format of Input (String v.s.
 JSON)

 If you would like your service to take both kinds of inputs.
-You should design two separate paths for string and json
+You should implement the same path for both string and json.

 ## Step 3: Return the output as a JSON document